aptech/docs/docs/CR-gdaGetType.rst

 | 1 |                                                     |
 +---+-----------------------------------------------------+

-If gdaGetType fails, it will return a scalar error code.
-Call scalerr to get the value of the error code.
+If :func:`gdaGetType` fails, it will return a scalar error code.
+Call :func:`scalerr` to get the value of the error code.
 The error code may be any of the
 following: